 First off, let me tell you that a trip to Scandinavia is going to be the best trip of your life.
 Why?
 Well, Nordic countries are being listed as the top happiest countries, consistently.
 Plus, they are stunningly gorgeous!

-Nordic Countries or Nordics or Norden consists of five beautiful Northern European countries of Denmark, Sweden, Finland, Norway, and Iceland along with their associated territories of Svalbard, Greenland, Faroe Islands, and Åland Islands.
+Nordic Countries or Nordics or Norden consists of five beautiful Northern European countries of Norway, Sweden, Finland, Denmark, and Iceland along with their associated territories of Svalbard, Greenland, Faroe Islands, and Åland Islands.

 Why am I telling you this?

 the terms Scandinavia (Scandia) and Nordics are used interchangeably by foreigners (I’ve been a culprit too before I explored the Nordic region) but they aren’t.